syunar/my-restaurant-POS-with-appsheets/README.md

 ### 1. Add some orders
 ![ex1](https://github.com/syunar/my-restaurant-database-and-application/blob/b044b94a7465b16e19d560c4e5760282367ff040/ex1.png)
 ### 2. Check the total sum orders to buy the raw material
-This will show value count of product group by order_date
+This will show value count of product_name group by order_date on the googlesheet formula
 ```googlesheet
 =QUERY(
     {OrderDetails!A1:D1,